ercjns/losttime2/losttime.conductor/README.md

 ## Quickstart

-from the `losttime.conductor` folder...

-create a virtual environment: `py -m virtualenv venv-conductor`

-activate the virtual environment: `.\venv-conductor\Scripts\activate`

-(install dependencies as needed): `pip install -r requirements.txt`

-update values in `config.py`

-Once this is complete, there are three options to run the program:

-1. Standard: Start the UI without any extra command line windows by double clicking on `_ClickToRun.bat`
-1. Debugging: Start the UI from the command line to see print statements: `(venv-conductor) C:\...\losttime.conductor>py LostTimeLocal.pyw`
-1. Legacy: Run forever from the command line: `(venv-conductor) C:\...\losttime.conductor>py conductor.pyw`
+There is now a packaged/built version available for windows!

+* Download the ZIP file and extract to a folder
+* Review and Update the values in `LostTimeLocal.config` (see below)
+* Double click on `LostTimeLocal.exe`

-## Workflow
+## How it works

 ### Monitoring

 Define a `SOURCE_DIR`.
 This directory must be accessible from the machine where the application is running.
 The application will check this directory every `NEW_FILE_WAIT_SECONDS` for a new file.

-Specifically, the application finds the file with the most recent modified time.
+Specifically, the application finds an xml file with the most recent modified time.
 If the file name is the same as the previously processed file, processing stops.

 ### LostTime Web Processing